pkboy/pkboy.github.io/_posts/2022-05-30-wordpress-embed-post.markdown

 category: oxygenbuilder
 tags: oxygenbuilder php wordpress
 ---

+> This might not work on the front-end

 OxygenBuilder disables the Wordpress theme and renders content using its own templates, so if something isn't created for a specific content type, Oxygen will render the page using the catch-all template.

 This is fine for most cases, except when you want it to embed a post.